From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 The first entry from the Bad Seeds’ 13 studio album, Abattoir Blues / The Lyre of Orpheus, sees Cat Power add a delicate feminine touch to Cave’s lyrical content.

 Cat Power, the prolific singer-songwriter Chan Marshall, released her rendition of ‘Breathless’ as part of her limited-edition album Jukebox.
-The record arrived in 2008 through Matador Records and is composed almost entirely of cover songs.
+The record arrived in 2008 through Matador Records and is composed almost entirely of cover songs, all of which showcase just how incredible Marshall is with a mic in her hand — vocally one of the best around.

 While Marshall added renditions of Bob Dylan, Joni Mitchell and more, it is this Bad Seeds offering that sticks like glue.